SurenaMHZ/NodeDownloader/README.md

 # :octocat: Node Downloader
-In the name of God, the Beneficent the Merciful.

 Node Downloader is a plugin for Construct 3 game engine that allows you to download a file from a URL and save it in the player's PC.